jeremytammik/tbc/a/2001_boundingbox.md

 <!--
 ####<a name="2"></a> All Categories and Parameters

-Roman [Nice3point](https://github.com/Nice3point), principle maintained of RevitLookup, presents a new discovery; in his own words:
+Roman [Nice3point](https://github.com/Nice3point), principle maintainer of RevitLookup, presents a new discovery; in his own words:

 I made a new discovery for me.
 As far as I know, it is impossible to get a list of all built-in parameters using the public Revit API.